 Practice owners typically have 2 main desires: to help provide the best quality of care to animals and eventually sell the practice to maintain their lifestyle after retirement.
 The problem?
-When these owners are veterinarian first and practice owner second, they often have minimal experience actually running a practice.
+When these owners are veterinarians first and practice owners second, they often have minimal experience actually running a practice.
 Below are 7 common mistakes that practice owners often make, and how to avoid them.

 1. Not having an exit plan

 A lack of an exit plan is costly for practice owners.
 Everyone should have an exit plan as soon as they get into a business.
 The end goal is financial independence.
 When you’re a veterinarian first, it can be easy to overlook critical decisions that can help you determine whether ownership is appropriate for you.
 When you’re ready to retire, you’ll have to ask yourself, “How much money do I need to maintain my current lifestyle?”
 This question will drive your decision-making today and into the future.